'We love you, Tyre': Mourners gather for Nichols' funeral

 In the three weeks since Nichols' death, five police officers were fired and charged with murder.
 Their specialized unit was disbanded.
 Two more officers have been suspended.
 Two Memphis Fire Department emergency medical workers and a lieutenant were also fired.
 And more discipline could be coming.

-But Wednesday will be about Nichols, a 29-year-old skateboarder and amateur photographer who worked making boxes at FedEx, made friends during morning visits to Starbucks and always greeted his mother and stepfather when he returned home with a sunny, “Hello, parents!”
+But Wednesday was about Nichols, a 29-year-old skateboarder and amateur photographer who worked making boxes at FedEx, made friends during morning visits to Starbucks and always greeted his mother and stepfather when he returned home with a sunny, “Hello, parents!”

 Nichols was the baby of their family, born 12 years after his closest siblings.
 He had a 4-year-old son and worked hard to better himself as a father, his family said.